hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

 * Select the ``track this`` checkbox to expose the new function over the GraphQL API
 * Hit the ``Run`` button

-You can use the custom function as follows:
+You can use the custom function in the console as follows:

 .. graphiql::
   :view_only: